openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The Content restrictions and quotas page has two sections:
 * **Banned file extensions** —useful for prohibiting specific file types that are common virus carriers from being uploaded to the repository.
 Users are prevented from uploading file types listed in the Banned file extensions list.
-* **User content quotas** —configures the amount of storage available to EQUELLA users.
+* **User content quotas** —configures the amount of storage available to openEquella users.
 The default value is to allow all users unlimited storage.
 Users with quotas will have all uploads monitored to ensure the quota is not exceeded.
 Any attempt to exceed the quota will cause the upload to fail.
 When a user is listed in more than one quotas group they will be allocated the larger amount.

 ### Configure Content restrictions and quotas
 1. Click the Content restrictions and quotas link from the Settings page.
 The Content restrictions and quotas page displays.